• Skip to primary navigation

 Instructions

-• Boil water in a pot and add 4 dried Cantonese noodles.
+• Pour 5 cups of water into the pot and turn on medium small fire until the water boils.
+Add 4 dried Cantonese noodles (5.3 oz).
 Cook for 2-3 minutes until it is soft.
 Then, drain & rinse the noodles and set a side.

-• Meanwhile, cut 4 sticks of green onion into strips.
+• Meanwhile, cut 4 sticks of green onion (1 oz) into strips.

 • Next, add 1 tablespoon vegetable oil into a non-stick pan and turn on the fire high.
-Then, add 2 cups of sprout beans, stir fry for 1-2 minutes, and set it aside.
+Then, add 2 cups of sprout beans (14 oz), stir fry for 1-2 minutes, and set it aside.

 • In a small container, add 1 tablespoon sesame oil, 2 tablespoons soy sauce, 1.5 tablespoon dark soy sauce, 1 teaspoon brown sugar and mix it well.